Roasting a Whole Turkey

 - If stuffing the turkey, do so while the oven is preheating.
 Spoon stuffing lightly into turkey instead of packing firmly because stuffing expands while cooking.
 (Allow ½ cup (125 ml) of stuffing per pound (500 g) of turkey.)

 - Place turkey breast-up on a rack in a shallow roasting pan.

-- Insert meat thermometer in the deepest part of the inner thigh, but not touching the bone.
+- Insert meat thermometer in the thickest part of the inner thigh, but not touching the bone.

 - Roast uncovered, or loosely covered with foil.
 If you choose to baste your turkey, limit the number of times you open and close your oven (once per hour is sufficient).